-Radio stations have started their twenty-five days of joyful Christmas carols.
-Families are addressing beautiful Christmas cards to loved ones.
-Delicious recipes are being pulled from kitchen drawers in preparation for baking Christmas cookies.
-And Christmas trees stand tall for purchase; soon to be decorated in anticipation of Christmas presents ready to surround them.
+Radio stations are playing joyful Christmas carols.
+Families are addressing beautiful Christmas cards.
+Preparations for Christmas cookies are being made as grandma’s recipes are pulled from kitchen drawers.
+And Christmas trees stand tall in the house, soon to be decorated in anticipation of Christmas presents that will surround them.

 Luke 2:11 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.

-Wisconsin governor Tony Evers is one of the people trying to snuff Christmas tradition.
-This year he’s calling the elegant evergreen on display at the state Capitol a holiday tree instead of simply stating it’s a Christmas tree.
-He’s choosing to ignore a traditional Christian celebration of Christmas in his state.
+Some in authority choose to ignore certain Christmas traditions.
+Wisconsin governor Tony Evers, in 2019, decided to start calling the elegant evergreen on display at the state Capitol a holiday tree instead of simply stating what it is, what it’s always celebrated, a Christmas tree.
+Governor Evers chooses to ignore a traditional Christian celebration of Christmas in his state.

 I wonder how our Jewish friends would feel, if there’s a menorah at Wisconsin state Capitol for Hanukkah, if the governor should declare it simply a candle holder?

 Years ago, South Orange Maplewood School in New Jersey banned religious Christmas carols.
-That makes South Orange also a Christmas snuffer.
-Though a parent has been fighting the ban through the court system, Christmas may be losing the battle.
-How is it the system has forgotten that children have always gotten time off from school in December because of the meaning behind songs like O Holy Night, not because of the meaning behind Frosty The Snowman.
+That makes South Orange another Christmas snuffer.
+Though a parent has been fighting the ban through the court system, Christmas may be losing the battle at Maplewood School.

-And Starbucks released their Christmas cups this month.
-This year they offer four different designs on their Christmas cups to “evoke mini moments of joy.”
+Starbucks released their Christmas cups this month.
+They offer four different designs on their Christmas cups to bring joy to their customers.
 Though they are cute, many patrons over the last years expressed desire for a true Christmas cup.
 A cup more representing the real meaning of the holiday.

-If they go to all the trouble to create four designs, why can’t just one of those designs reflect a true meaning of Christmas?
+Why can’t just one of those designs reflect the true meaning of Christmas?
+Why can’t there be a manger cup?
 After all, Christ is the One who brings joy.

-Wouldn’t it be nice if Starbucks listened to their Christian base (Christians comprise 71% of Americans), as well at they listened to their environmentalist base (environmentalist comprise 42% of Americans)?
+Wouldn’t it be nice if Starbucks listened to their Christian base (Christians comprise 71% of Americans), as much as they listen to non-Christians?

-We are forced to celebrate Christmas the way non-Christians want us to celebrate.
-We are being forced into compromising long standing traditions, in order to please their unbelief.
+Christians are often forced to celebrate Christmas the way non-Christians want us to celebrate.
+We are forced into compromising long standing traditions in order to please other’s unbelief.

 Three years ago, a nativity scene owned by the City of Menominee in Michigan was also forced to move.
 For decades, the display was part of Christmas at the Great Lakes Marina Memorial Park.